-We have featured a variety of honey-processed microlots from individual farmers within the COMSA cooperative and hope to continue purchasing from these amazing farmers year after year.
+We have featured a variety of uniquely-processed microlots from individual farmers within the COMSA cooperative and hope to continue purchasing from these amazing farmers year after year.
 Check out our current offerings here.
 We also source seasonally-available coffee from COMSA to be decaffeinated at Descamex, the Mountain Water Decaffeination plant in Veracruz, Mexico.

 Café Orgánico Marcala (COMSA) was founded in December of 2001 with a vision of creating new and alternative development opportunities for small-scale coffee farmers in the region.
 The organization originally brought together 69 small-scale farmers of Lenca origin who were interested in selling their coffee collectively under the umbrella of a rural credit union.